 If you live in a region where there are four distinct seasons as I do, then you know what it feels like to look down the barrel of six months of grey, of cold, of rain, of snow, of blah.
-Some people are blessed with a love of all things Fall (daughter #1) and a countdown clock in their heads to Christmas (daughter #2).
+Some people are blessed with a love of all things Fall (one of my daughters) and a countdown clock in their heads to Christmas (another of my daughters).

 I am not one of those people.
 To me, Fall = death and the holidays = slight panic.
 (I know, I’m a walking party.
 But, man oh man, does my heart live for Spring and Summer!)